Giancarlo Stanton Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 10.4 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.
+- The pitching staff for the Twins has a collective 10.4 K/9 to lead the league.

-- The Twins' 2.50 team ERA ranks second across all MLB pitching staffs.
+- The Twins' 2.62 team ERA ranks first across all MLB pitching staffs.

-- Twins pitchers combine to surrender 16 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- The Twins rank 18th in baseball in home runs allowed (18 total, 1.2 per game).

-- Mahle (1-1) gets the start for the Twins, his third of the season.
+- Lopez gets the start for the Twins, his fourth of the season.
+He is 1-0 with a 1.35 ERA and 26 strikeouts in 20 2/3 innings pitched.

-- His last time out was in relief on Friday when the righty tossed 2/3 innings against the New York Yankees while giving up hits.
+- The right-hander last appeared on Tuesday against the Chicago White Sox, when he tossed 7 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.